osg-htc/user-documentation/documentation/htc_workloads/managing_data/overview.md

   * an input file (of any size) is used by many jobs
   * output files per job are greater than 1GB per file

+You should also always use the OSDF to stage Singularity/Apptainer container files (`.sif`) for jobs.

 > **Important Note:**
 > Files in OSDF are cached, so it is important to use a
 > descriptive file name (possibly using version names or dates within the file name), or
 > a directory structure with unique names to
 > ensure you know what version of the file you are using within your job.

+To use the OSDF, files are placed (or returned to) a local path, and moved to and from the job using a URL notation in the submit file.

 The local path and the base URL for the OSDF transfer varies by access point.
 Please find the access point entry below. *Protected* means that data is